slamora/brackets-wiki/Language-Support-Changes.md

 For the current state of language support, see page [Language Support](Language Support).
 This page documents what additional capabilities extensions would need in order to add language support on par with the current level of support for HTML, JavaScript and CSS.

 Our goal is to base all language-related features like code hinting, text manipulation commands, quick edit, live preview, etc. on these capabilities.
-Support for non-web programming languages will be moved moved to dedicated extensions (see [issue #2969](https://github.com/adobe/brackets/issues/2969)).
+Support for non-web programming languages will be moved to dedicated extensions (see [issue #2969](https://github.com/adobe/brackets/issues/2969)).

 ## Providing code semantics